Hundreds of Maine, NH health care providers missing thousands in payments from Anthem

 "We'll see what happens from here on out," she said Thursday.
 "This cannot continue.
 This has to be fixed."

-Anthem declined to make someone available for an on-camera or Zoom interview and has not responded to follow-up questions from NEWS CENTER Maine.
+Anthem declined to make someone available for an on-camera or Zoom interview but did respond to follow-up questions from NEWS CENTER Maine by e-mail.

+DuBois would not say if any other states besides Maine or New Hampshire are experiencing this issue.
+She said Anthem emailed the Oct.
+13 message to Maine providers who contract with us and provide an email address, as well as any providers who choose to subscribe to our emails.
+We also posted it on the provider section of anthem.com.

+"We have committed additional resources to assist our local Maine Provider Solutions team and hired new staff to better meet the needs of our provider partners, and we are already seeing decreased wait times.
+We take this very seriously, as we are dedicated to those we serve and partner with, and are focused on solving these recent challenges," DuBois said in response to providers' frustrations about not being able to complete the process of getting paid.